 Be wary of the attorney that quotes you a low initial retainer.
 He or she is going to ask you for more money before the case concludes, and that request may come sooner than you expect.
 If you don’t think you can afford the attorney’s services, shop elsewhere.
 The worst thing that you can do is hire an attorney that you cannot afford, and then have that attorney stop work halfway through the case offering you little to no relief.

 5. How do you structure your fees?

 Ask questions to ensure that you fully understand the fee structure.
 For example, will your case be a flat fee or will you be billed on an hourly basis?
 What is the attorney’s hourly rate?
 Do the support staff charge for their time, and if so, what is their rate?
 Will you also be billed for postage, mileage, and copy costs?
 Getting clear, concise answers to all of these questions up front is absolutely essential to building a strong attorney-client relationship.

 Contact the Pitt County Divorce Attorneys of Irons & Irons P.A.

 When you are facing a divorce or child custody situation, you need to know that you are asking the right questions for your situation to get the best attorney possible.
 To schedule an initial consultation, please call our experienced collaborative divorce attorney, Gib Irons, at 252-215-3000 or fill out our contact form below.
 Protecting your Privacy ~ Your privacy is our primary concern.
-At Irons & Irons, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
+At Irons & Irons P.A., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.